Ford starts export production of 2015 Edge at Canada plant

-(Reuters) - Ford Motor Co (F.N) said on Thursday it began production of the 2015 Ford Edge at its Oakville Assembly plant in Canada for export to more than 100 countries.
+Feb 25 (Reuters) - Ford Motor Co said on Thursday it began production of the 2015 Ford Edge at its Oakville Assembly plant in Canada for export to more than 100 countries.

 The No.2 U.S. carmaker said it added 400 employees to the 1,000 announced last year at the plant to support the global launch.